 - d) In the Potentiometric, pX tab set the Offset-voltage according to the oxidation peak obtained during the CV and select 100 as gain for Q-sensor. - e) Click on Connect to O2k.
-Choose a folder to save your DL measurement file (.dld) and continue by clicking on Save to establish the connection between DL and your O2k. - f) Select your DL-Protocol in the Run DL-Protocol/Set O2 limit window, which pops up automatically (MiPNet22.16 DL-Protocols).
+Choose a folder to save your DL measurement file (.dld) and continue by clicking on Save to establish the connection between DL and your O2k. - f) Select your DL-Protocol in the Run DL-Protocol/Set O2 limit window, which pops up automatically (MiPNet22.16 DL-Protocols). - g) Select Layout\O2&pX\Standard layouts\ 01 Potentiometrid in the menu to see the O2 channel and pX channel for Q simultaneously. - h) Change the scaling of the pX raw channel (Y1 axis): Select Graph\Scaling.
+Select Graph 2 and change the scaling of the Y1 axis: minimum: 0; range: +1.
+Press OK to apply the new scaling. - i) Select Oroboros O2k tab in the menu, select O2k control window (F7) and choose O2k channel labels.
+Rename the Potentiometric, pX channel as Q.

-- g) Select Layout\O2&pX\Lab layouts\O2 Q in the menu to see the O2 channel and pX channel for Q simultaneously. - h) Select Oroboros O2k tab in the menu, select O2k control window (F7) and choose O2k channel labels.
-Rename the Potentiometric, pX channel as Q. - i) Open again the O2k control window and select Potentiometric tab. - j) In the Potentiometric tab enable Q measurements by checking the Q ena. box.
+- j) Open again the O2k control window and select Potentiometric tab. - k) In the Potentiometric tab enable Q measurements by checking the Q ena. box.